Promoting responsible drinking on our campuses

 If you would like to find out more about the project or register your interest in any future roll out, please contact Lucy-Ann Henry, Alcohol Impact programme manager.

-For press inquiries, email our press office.
+For press enquiries, email our press office.

-Download the draft criteria here.
+Download the criteria here.